AnaOlteanu/MODBD/README.md

   - view data in the global database
   - evaluate the impact of changes on data stored in the local DB in the global DB
   - the possibility to verify at the local database level the propagation of LMD operations performed at the global database level
+## Collaborative contribution
+- all the points from the Analysis report
 ## Personal contribution
-  - creating and populate the databases
+- creating and populate the databases - OLTP + DDB (fragmented relationships, replication)
-  - describing the distribution, arguing the fragmantation of the relationships and validate the corectness of it
-  - providing transparency for the model
+- providing transparency for the model (create triggers that allow the propagation of insert, delete, update operations)
-  - application development (bd_ro, bd_other)
+- application development - back-end + front-end (for the stations _bd_ro_ and _bd_other_)